udayxhegde/staging/_posts/2022-12-07-azuread-federate-aws.md

 #### Verify you can access Azure using the Cognito token (optional)
 At this point, you have a Cognito pool setup with a Cognito identity.
 The Azure managed identity has a federated credential matching the Cognito identity.
 You can now do a quick test with the AWS and Azure CLIs and verify that you can access Azure resources available to that managed identity using the Cognito token.

 In my case, I have granted the managed identity access to my Azure blob storage.
-And I can do the following to verify the set up.
+And I can do the following to verify the setup.

 ##### Get a Cognito token using AWS CLI